What is Hospice?

 Hospice palliative care helps make a very difficult life situation both manageable and meaningful for the ill person and the family.

 The primary goals of hospice care include providing comfort, relieving physical, emotional, and spiritual suffering, and promoting the dignity of terminally ill persons.

 Hospice care is provided in a person’s home,nursing home, hospital, or at our Hospice House located at 17 McKenzie St.,Madoc ON.

 The treatment provided through hospice is aimed at the whole person, not just the disease.
 Hospice focuses on both the ill person and the family.
 Care is provided by an interdisciplinary team including the physician, community nurses, PSWs, Hospice Coordinators and Hospice Volunteers, social worker, nutritionist, occupational and physical therapists.

-The Care Services area of our website offers many services to our residents, including the Medical Equipment Loan Program, In Home Volunteer Visiting Program, Financial Assistance Program, Bereavement Support, the Residential Hospice and more.
+The Care Services area of our website offers many services to our residents, including the Medical Equipment Loan Program, In Home Volunteer Visiting Program, Caregiver Support, Bereavement Support, the Residential Hospice and more.

 For more information about these programs check out the links to the left.